 - Healthy Chocolate Banana Muffins

-- 6 oz (1 cup) bittersweet chocolate, cut into small pieces
+- 6 ounces (1 cup) bittersweet chocolate, at least 60% cacao, cut into small pieces

 - 2 large eggs

-- Preheat oven to 350 degrees and line a couple of regular muffin pans or mini muffin pans with paper liners.
+- Preheat oven to 400 degrees if baking regular-size muffins or 350 degrees if baking mini muffins.
+Line muffin pans with paper liners.

-- Add the flour, cocoa powder, baking powder, salt, cinnamon, and both sugars into a medium size bowl and mix with a wire whisk to combine.
+- Add both flours, cocoa powder, baking powder, salt, and cinnamon to a medium-sized bowl and mix with a wire whisk to combine.

 - When the chocolate mixture has cooled a bit, use a wire whisk to beat in the eggs and vanilla.
 Scrape the chocolate mixture into the dry ingredients and pour in the buttermilk.
 Stir just until all the dry ingredients are moistened.
 Do not over mix; it's ok if there are some small lumps in the batter.
 Add the chocolate chips and stir just until distributed.